Learning how to grow moss is a fun and easy project. While some people are looking for ways to get rid of moss, others are trying to grow it.

 - starter moss (see suggestions below or find it here)

-- Find some “starter” moss.
-Look around your yard, ask a friend, check local garden centers, or even the parking lot where you buy groceries.
+- To grow moss you need to find some “starter” moss.
+Look around your yard, ask a friend, check local garden centers or even the parking lot where you buy groceries.
 I found a nice clump where I buy my food.
-I asked the store manager if I could take it and he looked at me like I was nuts.
+So I asked the store manager if I could take it and he looked at me like I was nuts.
 He told me I could take all I wanted!
 So I gathered some up and took it home.

-- When it looks like mud, use an old paintbrush to apply the moss onto any surface you want to grow moss.
+- When it looks like mud, use an old paintbrush to apply it onto any surface you want to grow moss.
 I painted mine on an old bucket, some rocks, and a dish I used to put succulents in.

-Alternatively, if you want more moss nearby some moss that is already growing, you can paint buttermilk on whatever surface you want to have moss on, and the spores should find it.
+Alternatively, if you want more nearby some that already exist, you can paint buttermilk on whatever surface you want to have moss on, and the spores should find it.
 (Sometimes this method works well, and sometimes it needs some help.)

 Whatever your reason for growing moss, you’ll never have to mow it!